Last reviewed on April 20, 2021

 The German federal and state governments have asked for citizens to avoid unnecessary travel to and from areas with high numbers of infections, including domestic travel.
-Please note – Germany’s current COVID situation is dynamic, with updates and changes to the Nov 2nd Corona Ordinance ongoing.
+Please note – Germany’s current COVID situation is dynamic, with updates and changes to policy 0ngoing.
+Rely on official sources to ensure compliance.

-Returning to Stuttgart from an area designated as high risk requires testing and quarantine per German and garrison requirements.
+Returning to Stuttgart from an area designated as high risk may require testing and quarantine per German and garrison requirements.

 You need to complete the Digital Registration on Entry so that the local health authority can check whether you’re staying in quarantine.
 Your travel and contact details will be passed on to the local health authority at the place where you’ll be staying so you can be contacted there.
 Germany’s Digital Registration on Entry www.einreiseanmeldung.de.